 - Consulting with a car accident lawyer as soon as you can

 - Not apologizing, admitting blame, or giving the other driver’s insurance company any statements until you’ve spoken to a lawyer

 The stronger case you can build, the better chance you have of getting a fair settlement from the insurance company.
-Having an experienced lawyer also helps so much because it shows the insurer you have a professional on your side and you are serious about fighting for your legal rights.
+Having an experienced lawyer also helps because it shows the insurer you have a professional on your side and are serious about fighting for your legal rights.

 Although a car accident lawyer can advise you on what they think you should do, going to court for a car accident is ultimately your decision.
 Lawsuits can be lengthy, costly, and very stressful.
 You’ll need to be completely sure if you proceed to trial.
 Thankfully, most cases end far before you need to make this decision.

-Get a Free Consultation with a Georgia Car Accident Lawyer
+Get a Free Consultation with Our Car Accident Lawyers

 Whether your case can be resolved through a settlement or ends up going to trial, our car accident lawyers at John Foy & Associates are not afraid to handle your case every step of the way.

 We have been doing so for over 20 years, and working with us is risk-free because you don’t pay unless we win you money.
 To schedule a free consultation and case evaluation with the best lawyer for you, call us today or contact us online now.